Cybersecurity Center

 National Oversight, Certified Faculty

-The Cybersecurity Center and the Network Security Professional (Cybersecurity) Program follow the guidelines of the Department of Homeland Security and National Security Agency in setting direction for the center and the objectives and outcomes of the cybersecurity courses offered.
+The Cybersecurity Center and the Associate of Applied Science in Cybersecurity Program follow the guidelines of the Department of Homeland Security and National Security Agency in setting direction for the center and the objectives and outcomes of the cybersecurity courses offered.

-Professor Keith Nabozny has been the faculty lead on Macomb’s cybersecurity courses since 2011, and is responsible for the Cybersecurity Center.
+Professor Keith Nabozny has been the faculty lead and point-of-contact for Macomb’s cybersecurity program since 2011 and is responsible for the Cybersecurity Center.
 Prior to teaching at Macomb, Professor Nabozny worked in the information technology industry for over 15 years, providing networking and cybersecurity support to large companies with operations in Michigan and other locations around the world.
 He has been a Certified Information Systems Security Professional (CISSP) since 2009 and holds a Master’s Degree in Education from Wayne State University.

 Professor Nabozny can be contacted at naboznyk@macomb.edu or 586.445.7304.